 If you don’t legally protect your intellectual property (IP) you can’t safely disclose it, profit from it or defend it.
 There are several forms of protection known as intellectual property rights (IPR).
 Some are free and others affordable, while a patent - the best known but least well understood - can be a highly expensive double-edged sword.
 Usually, the best way to protect an idea as it evolves is to use a strategic combination of the cheaper forms of IPR for as long as possible, and consider patenting only when it’s both commercially justifiable and unavoidable.
 This Project can help you plan your protection strategy.
 Be aware though that IPR is a complex area of law that holds many dangers for amateurs.
 A key aim of this Project is to help you make better use of patent attorneys, not do without them.

 Let’s tackle something head on right here: protecting your idea doesn’t just mean getting a patent.
-We’ll deal with patents in due course but for now, hear this:
+We’ll deal with patents in due course but for now, hear this -

 Once IP exists, the next logical step is to establish that someone owns it and has a right to be rewarded for its use.
 This is the concept of intellectual property rights or IPR.
 In the UK and all other significant trading countries, IP ownership is recognised in law.